-The 14 million dollar LANDMARK CENTER was built in the "Independent City" of Alexandria.
+The 14 million dollar LANDMARK CENTER was built in the "independent city" of Alexandria.
 In its original state, it encompassed approximately 675,000 leasable square feet.
 Free parking was provided for 4,000 autos.
 LANDMARK CENTER was the region's first freeway-adjacent mall.
 Note: The Shirley Memorial Highway, designated as VA Route 350 in 1965, would become part of the Interstate 395 expressway in 1977.

 LANDMARK CENTER TENANTS 1966: